TobyX-Corp/phantom-react/docs/animation.md

     ]
 });
 ```
-The above sample will render a ViroBox moving from left to right.
+The above sample will render a Box moving from left to right.
 When clicked, it will start rotating; and when clicked again it will resume moving left to right.

 ## Animation callbacks
 Animation callbacks can be used to perform an action when an animation starts, or after an animation completes.
 For example, to respond to the end of an animation, add the desired function to the onFinish property of the animation property.
 Let's look at an example: